-NOM defends possibility for gay-marriage repeal in N.Y. citing delayed repeal in New Hampshire
+NOM defends possible gay-marriage repeal in New York citing delayed repeal in New Hampshire

 In recent media appearances, National Organization for Marriage (NOM) board chair Maggie Gallagher has countered the suggestion that NOM might not be able to reverse the recent legalization of gay marriage in New York with two words: New Hampshire.

 As Gallagher told the National Review Online last month, “NOM’s next immediate challenge is to get a vote reversing gay marriage in New Hampshire – to show once again, as we did in Maine, that history is not unidirectional.”

 Just this week, Gallagher was on the Christian Broadcast Network answering questions about New York’s inaugural same-sex weddings held on Sunday.